 Last week, I had the pleasure of getting up close and personal with the works of street artists on the Urban Adventures Street Art in Old Valencia tour.
 Although I had done my fair share of street art exploring while wandering through the cobblestoned streets of the Valencia old town, I knew almost nothing about the arts scene.

 That’s where my tour guide, Lenny, came in.
-She’s a street art enthusiast to the max and incredibly knowledgeable about the arts scene here in Valencia.
+She’s a street art enthusiast to the max and incredibly knowledgeable about the arts scene and the street art in Valencia.
 Not only does she go hunting for new art in her spare time, but she’s also met a lot of these artists personally.
 How’s that for some serious street cred?

 The best part of this tour was that it didn’t feel like a tour.
 In fact, I felt like Lenny was an old friend who just happened to know a ton about street art in Valencia.
 Those of you who know me personally know I’m terrible with names, but somehow, I’ve managed to remember the names of over a dozen of these street artists because the tour was that good.